enhancedjs/vue-template-in-string-loader/README.md

 Compile Vue templates in template strings at build time.

-It allow to write single file components in standard JavaScript and TypeScript source files.
+It allows to write single file components in standard JavaScript and TypeScript source files.

 ## How to use